tillitis/tkey-verification/README.md

   [cmd/tkey-verification/firmwares.go](cmd/tkey-verification/firmwares.go)
   in `NewFirmwares()`.

-- The digest of the device app for device signature during provisioning is `latestHashApp` in `main.go`.

 ## Building included device apps

 The device apps used for signing is included in binary form under